ASC 606 News Today: Mastering Contract Liabilities

 The key is to approach audit prep as an ongoing activity, not a last-minute scramble.
 By embedding audit-readiness into your daily operations, you create a system of accountability and clarity that stands up to scrutiny.
 This means having your contracts, performance obligation details, and transaction price allocations organized and accessible.
 When auditors arrive, you’ll be able to hand over a complete, transparent record of how you’ve applied ASC 606 principles.
 This proactive stance not only makes the audit process less stressful but also strengthens your internal financial controls, giving you more confidence in your numbers year-round.
 With the right preparation, an audit becomes a simple validation of the great work you’re already doing.

-Get Your Documentation Ready
+Get Your Documentation Audit-Ready

 Your first step is to gather all relevant documents.
 Auditors will want to see everything from original customer contracts to the calculations you used for revenue allocation.
 Think of it as building a case file for every transaction.
 You’ll need clear records of how you identified performance obligations, determined transaction prices, and recognized revenue as each obligation was met.
 Since ASC 606 changed the definition of contract assets and liabilities, your documentation must clearly support their presentation in your financial statements.
 Having these insights organized and ready to go shows auditors you have a firm handle on your compliance.

-Put Quality Controls in Place
+Put Strong Quality Controls in Place

 Strong internal controls are your best defense against errors and noncompliance.
 These are the checks and balances that ensure your data is accurate and your processes are followed consistently.
 For example, you might require a secondary review for all new contracts or implement automated validation rules in your accounting system.
 Without these controls, you risk reporting errors that could lead to significant deficiencies or even material weaknesses during an audit.
 An automated system with seamless integrations can serve as a powerful quality control, standardizing how data is captured and processed to minimize human error from the start.

-Follow Clear Review Procedures
+Follow Clear and Simple Review Procedures

 Establish a formal review process that your team can follow every time.
 This procedure should outline who is responsible for reviewing contract liabilities, how often they should be reviewed, and what criteria they should use.
 It’s crucial to ensure your team understands the nuances of ASC 606, such as the requirement to present unconditional rights to consideration separately as a receivable, without offsetting them against contract liabilities.
 A standardized workflow prevents inconsistencies and makes it easy to explain your methodology to an auditor.
 Seeing a data consultation in action can help you visualize and implement these structured review procedures effectively.

-Verify Your Compliance
+How to Verify Your Compliance

 Compliance isn't a one-and-done task.
 Accounting standards can evolve, and your business will change, so you need a process for ongoing verification.
 Regularly review your revenue recognition policies to ensure they still align with ASC 606 and reflect your current business practices.
 The dynamic nature of these standards makes revenue recognition a complex area for any business.
 Using an automated revenue recognition solution helps you stay current with compliance requirements, providing a reliable framework that adapts to changes and gives you peace of mind that your financials are always audit-ready.